Tyulis/3DSkit/Readme.md

 To access all 3DSkit functionnalities, you need:

 *	Python 3.5+
+*	struct (it should be installed by default with python3)
 *	Pillow (Fork of PIL, use sudo apt-get install python3-pil or pip3 install pillow)
-*	NumPy (not absolutely needed, but it's better to have it)
-*	struct (it should be installed by default with python3)
+*	Numpy

+Note that all the non-built-in dependencies are only needed by some modules -- if you don't have them, you can still use the others

 Contributing
 ============